Revolutionary Organization 17 November: 2021 hunger strike

+Release of Giotopoulos

+On 21 May 2026, Alexandros Giotopoulos, by then 82 years old, was released on parole.

 Theories

 Some Greek officials considered Revolutionary Struggle (EA), the group that fired a Chinese-made RPG-7 rocket-propelled grenade at the U.S. Embassy in Athens in January 2007, to be a spin-off of 17N.
 However, three self-admitted EA members arrested in April 2010 claimed that they were anarchists—a designation 17N rejected in its proclamations.

-For many years, leading politicians of the right-wing New Democracy party, as well as the conservative press, falsely claimed that Prime Minister Andreas Papandreou was the mastermind behind 17N.
-Virginia Tsouderou, who became Deputy Foreign Minister in the Konstantinos Mitsotakis government, and journalist Georgios Karatzaferis (later the founder and leader of a right-wing party, LAOS) claimed that terrorism in Greece was controlled by Papandreist officers of Hellenic National Intelligence Service (the Greek security and intelligence service), and named Kostas Tsimas (the head of EYP) and Colonel Alexakis as two of the supposed controllers of 17N.
-However, after 17N members were arrested, the only connection between the terrorist organization and PASOK was that Dimitris Koufontinas was a member of PAMK (Panellinia Agonistiki Mathitiki Kinisi, Panhellenic Militant Pupil's Movement), the PASOK militant high school students organization, and had been an admirer of Andreas Papandreou in his late teens.
+For many years, leading politicians of the right-wing New Democracy party, CIA and FBI agents, as well as the conservative press, falsely claimed that Prime Minister Andreas Papandreou was the mastermind behind 17N.
+American officials also consistently promoted false narratives linking 17N to PASOK, implying that the party was unwilling to investigate the organisation because of its alleged ties to it.
+Virginia Tsouderou, who became Deputy Foreign Minister in the Konstantinos Mitsotakis government, and journalist Georgios Karatzaferis (later the founder and leader of a right-wing party, LAOS) claimed that "terrorism in Greece was controlled by Papandreou-affiliated officers of Hellenic National Intelligence Service" (the Greek security and intelligence service), and falsely named Kostas Tsimas (then head of the Intelligent Service) and Colonel Ioannis Sotiris Alexakis as two of the supposed controllers of 17N.

+After the arrest of 17N members, the only connection identified between the organisation and PASOK was that Dimitris Koufontinas had been a member of PAMK (Panellinia Agonistiki Mathitiki Kinisi, Panhellenic Militant Pupil's Movement), PASOK's militant high school student organisation, and had admired Andreas Papandreou in his late teens.

 Other writers have also claimed that 17N may have been a tool of foreign secret services.
 In December 2005, Kleanthis Grivas published an article in To Proto Thema, a Greek Sunday newspaper, in which he accused "Sheepskin", the Greek branch of Gladio, NATO's stay-behind paramilitary organization during the Cold War, of the 1975 assassination of Welch as well as of the 2000 assassination of Saunders.
 This was denied by the US State Department, which responded that "the Greek terrorist organization '17 November' was responsible for both assassinations", and asserted that Grivas' central piece of evidence had been the Westmoreland Field Manual, which the State Department as well as a Congressional inquiry, had dismissed as a Soviet forgery.
 The State Department also highlighted the fact that, in the case of Richard Welch, "Grivas bizarrely accuses the CIA of playing a role in the assassination of one of its own senior officials" as well as the Greek government's statements to the effect that the "stay behind" network had been dismantled in 1988.